 "Like many artists both in the past and present, I am inspired by the place where I am located.
 In 1996 I moved to Lewes, Delaware.
 Coming from Pennsylvania I was immediately struck by the flat landscape.
-In the days and months that followed my first impression was enhanced to include a remarkable palate of colors, a vast array of textures, and an every changes pattern of lights and shadows.
+In the days and months that followed my first impression was enhanced to include a remarkable palette of colors, a vast array of textures, and the everchanging pattern of lights and shadows.

 Increasingly I am realizing that all of life is a journey.
 Not surprisingly, many of my works reflect this passage.
-In some cases I am floating down a river and in others I am walking down a path.
-With each turn there is the unknown.
+In some cases, I am floating down a river and in others, I am walking down a path.
+With each turn, there is the unknown.
 The end is anticipated but not reached.
-Sometimes there is light and other time there is darkness.
+Sometimes there is light and other times there is darkness.
 Always there is the need to continue on the way.

 I graduated from the Hussian School of Art in Philadelphia and from Wilmington University.
 In the past decade I have had multiple solo exhibitions, participated in many charitable events, and won numerous awards for his pastel landscapes.
 I recently won a 2012 Individual Artist Fellowship Grant from the Delaware Division of the Arts for emerging Delaware artist.
 My narrative pastel landscapes first capture the attention of the onlooker then draw the viewer inward seeking the message of the work.
 I am a member of the Pastel Society of America located in New York.